New vs Pre-owned: Which One Actually Saves You More?

 Insurance premiums for CPO cars are typically lower than for new cars, as they’re based on the car’s lower market value.

-The Drawbacks of Buying New
+The Not-So-Perfect Side of Brand New

 1. High Depreciation